angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 To omit that problem, we can make use of the `NgZone` class.
 By default, Angular works together with [zone.js](https://github.com/angular/zone.js/) that introduces a concept of zones.
 Within a zone, all async APIs are patched and therefore it is possible to run code whenever the asynchronous code finishes.
-As long as we use the default change detection strategy, everything that happens within the zone of Angular triggers a change detection run.
+As long as we use the default change detection strategy (`ChangeDetectionStrategy.Default`), everything that happens within the zone of Angular triggers a change detection run.
 If we are not interested in triggering CD, because our third party library does not interact at all with Angular, we can move our code execution into our own zone.

 ```ts